wdoc-info/wdoc/README.md

 To ensure security and simplicity, some restrictions are in place:

-- **No JavaScript**: We need a plugin system but want to avoid turning documents into malware breeding grounds.
+- **No JavaScript**: We need a plugin system but want to avoid turning documents into malware and advertisement breeding grounds.
 - **No External CSS**: All styles should be self-contained within the zip file.
 - **Image Validation**: Users should approve external images to prevent pixel tracking.
 - **Font Support**: A limited set of fonts, with the option to import from trusted sources like Google Fonts.